-As a means of enhancing our returns and managing the risks associated with our portfolio of agency securities, we may purchase TBA securities or buy and sell put or call options on TBA securities.
+As part of our risk management strategy, we may write put or call options on TBA securities as a method of insulating our stockholders' equity and enhancing our risk/return profile.
 Our Manager implements this strategy based upon overall market conditions, the level of volatility in the mortgage market, size of our agency securities portfolio, notional value of our swap positions outstanding and our intention to qualify as a REIT.
-As a result, the notional value of our options contracts outstanding at any one time is less than the size of our agency securities portfolio.